bUnit-dev/bUnit/docs/site/docs/verification/semantic-html-comparison.md

   <h1 title:ignoreCase="HeaDinG">...</h1>
   ```

-- **Use RegEx during comparison:** To use a regular expression when comparing the text inside an element or inside an attribute, use the `diff:regex` on elements and `:regex` modifier on attributes.
+- **Use RegEx during comparison:** To use a regular expression when comparing the text inside an element or inside an attribute, use the `diff:regex` attribute on elements and the `:regex` modifier on attributes.

   For example, to use a regular expression during comparison of the text in the `h1` element, add the `diff:regex` attribute to the element and place the regular expression in the body of the element: